What is the CSMA protocol in the computer network?

-With CSMA, a node states listening to the medium before sending a frame.
+With CSMA, a node starts listening (sensing) to the medium (e.g., LAN) before transmitting a frame.
 The details are in CSMA Protocol.

 CSMA CD and CA are another two improved versions of the protocol.
 In this tutorial, we will discuss both.